heavyai/heavydb/ROADMAP.md

-The MapD Core database is being intensively developed and is evolving quickly.
+OmniSciDB is being intensively developed and is evolving quickly.
 In order to help the MapD developer community understand our near term priorities, this document shares work targeted for the next 3-6 months.
 Many of these items are the result of community requests.

 We welcome and encourage developer contributions to the project.
 Please see the [contribution guidelines](https://github.com/mapd/mapd-core#contributing) and [GitHub issues](https://github.com/mapd/mapd-core/issues).